krunaldave/Node-Simple-Routing/README.md

 Example demostrate how to route through these html pages using Node.js code.

-For run above example use command in terminal: node index
+For run above example, open terminal in project root folder and then run below command:<br/> <b>node index</b>